MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 If a problem is detected, it provides an error code and description.
 For more information about the errors and possible solutions, see [Health check error reference](/azure/container-registry/container-registry-health-error-reference).

 > [!NOTE]
-> If you get Helm or Notary related errors, it doesn't mean that you have an issue with Container Registry or AKS.
-It only indicates that Helm or Notary isn't installed, Azure CLI isn't compatible with the current installed version of Helm or Notary, and so on.
+> If you get Helm-related or Notary-related errors, it doesn't mean that you an issue is affecting Container Registry or AKS.
+It indicates only that Helm or Notary isn't installed, or that Azure CLI isn't compatible with the current installed version of Helm or Notary, and so on.

 To validate whether the container registry is accessible from the AKS cluster, run the following [az aks check-acr](/cli/azure/aks#az-aks-check-acr) command: